Synchronic would have been much, much better, had it been a crime thriller.

 And while I felt their lines could have been punchier, Mackie and Mr. Grey, I mean Jamie Dornan, did come across as everyday guys struggling with existential life issues.
 Struggles debilitating enough to partially blind them to the full horror of their grisly discoveries.

 Sadly, and like the case of movies like Creep (2004), the tension sinks the moment the true nature of Synchronic is revealed.
 Apart from the clumsy explanation and the rather “huh?!?!” demonstrations, the story also shifts gears too completely and too suddenly.

 From crime-horror, it’s abruptly some sort of sci-fi adventure thriller.
-An adventure not quite in sync with what was previously going on, all puns intended.
+An adventure not quite in sync, at all, with what was previously going on.
+All puns intended.

 Add to that is the philosophical rant by Steve right before the final “jump,” one markedly reminiscent of a declaration by Obama in 2016.

 Now, to be clear, I don’t disagree with the ex-POTUS.
 Logic-wise, I’m also unsurprised that Steve would have such an epiphany after his misadventures.